Impact of Connectivity on Laplacian Representations in Reinforcement Learning: Related Works

 The spectral framework is appealing in part because it captures the environment topology while remaining independent of the reward function, which supports transfer across tasks.
 Its approximation properties have also been studied in~\citet{petrik2007analysis} who analyzed approximation error in the original proto-value function framework, and in~\citet{lanGeneralizationRepresentationsReinforcement2022} who studied the statistical error of these methods in policy evaluation.

+~\citet{wang2022reachability} highlighted a mismatch between Laplacian distances and state reachability and introduced a reachability‑aware Laplacian representation rescaling with the eigenvalues.
 Spectral structure has also been extensively exploited in the bandit literature.
 For instance, spectral bandits~\citep{DBLP:conf/icml/ValkoMKK14} define arms as nodes in a graph and the reward function is assumed to be smooth w.r.t the graph Laplacian (e.g., small Dirichlet energy).
 Algorithms leverage lower-frequency Laplacian eigenvectors to effectively guide exploration and obtain regret bounds that depend on spectral quantities such as the Laplacian eigenvalue decay and effective dimension~\citep{DBLP:conf/icml/SrinivasKKS10, DBLP:journals/siamcomp/AlonCGMMS17}.
 This perspective is closely aligned with Laplacian representation learning in RL, in that low-frequency eigencomponents capture the intrinsic geometry and bottlenecks of the underlying state graph.
 A complementary line concerns spectrally low-rank bandits, where the expected reward depends on an unknown low-dimensional subspace that must be learned online~\citep{DBLP:conf/icml/JunWWN19}.
 The algorithm aims to recover a principal subspace and then run bandit methods in the learned representation~\citep{DBLP:conf/nips/FlynnRKP23, DBLP:journals/ml/AuerCF02}.
 While these settings differ from MDP policy evaluation, they share the same idea of our analysis.

 Other related work includes Proto-Value Networks, which adapt the proto-value function framework to deep architectures \citep{farebrotherProtoValueNetworksScaling2023}, and methods that learn spectral representations from dynamics without relying on the data collection policy \citep{renSpectralDecompositionRepresentation2023}.
+Finally, Laplacian-induced similarities derived from random walks have been explored for measuring node similarity in recommendation tasks \citep{fouss2007random}.